Liam Gallagher: Hobbies

-Gallagher is a lifelong supporter of Manchester City FC.
+Gallagher is a supporter of Manchester City FC.
 In 2019, he revealed that he never learned how to drive or swim.
 He has cited Quadrophenia, Scarface, Seven and Trainspotting as his favourite films.
+Whilst on The 2 Johnnies podcast, Gallagher revealed that he supported the Mayo Gaelic Football Team and watches the All-Ireland Senior Football Championship final every year.

+He also revealed that his favourite Oasis song is "Live Forever".

 Health

 Gallagher often goes jogging, but revealed in 2019 that he had begun to suffer from arthritis of the hips and that doctors had advised him to jog less.
 In early 2023, Gallagher underwent hip surgery.
-He also suffers from psoriasis, which has forced him to sometimes wear protective gloves, as well as Hashimoto's thyroiditis and hay fever.
+He also suffers from psoriasis, which has forced him to sometimes wear protective gloves, and hay fever.

 Gallagher fell out of a helicopter following his headline set at the 2021 Isle of Wight Festival, sustaining cuts and bruises to his face.
 The injuries were severe enough for Gallagher to delay his performance at the 2021 edition of the Belsonic festival to the 2022 edition.